 - Having the coach come to a regular game (probably in the spring).
 If they'll do that, it shows a real interest and you'll get far more focus.

 - Having a coach watch you at a tournament.

 - Attend a clinic or camp at the coach's school.

 - Attend a clinic or camp at another school where the coach is present (maybe harder to get their attention).

 The value of ID camps and clinics

-The prevalence of women's soccer ID camps and clinics justifies more discussion.
-Most college coaches now offer either a one or two day clinic or longer summer camp, many offer both.
+The prevalence of women's field hockey ID camps and clinics justifies more discussion.
+Most college coaches now offer either a one or two-day clinic or longer summer camp, many offer both.
 The clinics and camps can be either residential or non-residential.
-Done wisely, ID camps and clinics can offer a cost effective way to both experience a campus, get familiar with a coach, and showcase your skills.
+Done wisely, ID camps and clinics can offer a cost-effective way to both experience a campus, get familiar with a coach, and showcase your skills.
 Today, many coaches (especially DIII coaches) boast that the majority of their recruited players come from their camps and clinics.

 It’s sometimes hard to know which camps are actually being used for ID’ing players and which are primarily money generators.
 Some things to consider:

 - Is the camp for high school players?
 If the camp/clinic includes 5th – 8th graders, then its primary focus might not be looking at high school prospects.
 This is more common at summer camps, whereas, most clinics are only high school players.

 - Does the camp include coaches from multiple schools on your list?
 You can only do so many, thus if you can play in front of three or four of your coaches that’s better (well, better only if you play well, which gets back to limiting the number of camps you attend).